[Updated June 2023]

-Unfortunately, our best friends don’t always welcome new arrivals – that might be a new baby joining the family, or new pets!
-Unfamiliar older children can be scary too, as they are less predictable than adults, tend to move more quickly and make more noise.
+Unfortunately, our best friends don’t always welcome new arrivals – and that might include a new baby, or a new pet!
+Unfamiliar older children can be scary too, as they are less predictable than adults, and tend to move more quickly and make more noise.

 Vets and grooming

-As we mentioned, dogs can learn to find things scary, so even if you’ve socialised your pup very carefully, a ‘nasty’ trip to the vet or groomer can change their perception.
-It is possible to work on rebuilding more positive associations though.
+As we mentioned earlier, dogs can pick up new fears through unpleasant experiences.
+So, even if you’ve socialised and habituated your pup very carefully, a ‘nasty’ trip to the vet or groomer can change their perception.
+It is possible to work on replacing those bad associations with more positive ones, though.

 How can you help your anxious dog?

-Doggie fears – like our dogs – are individual, so there’s no one-size-fits all fix.
-But thankfully, there are ways to work with your dog to overcome their fears and anxieties.
+Our dogs – and their fears – are all unique and individual, so there’s no one-size-fits all fix.
+Fortunately, though, there are a wide range of ways to work with your dog to overcome their fears and anxieties.
 Techniques called desensitisation and counter-conditioning can be used as part of a therapy plan if something has already become scary – but it’s important to talk to the experts before beginning this kind of work.
 As always, speaking to your vet should be your first port of call.

 Finding the right behaviourist

-When it comes to working with fearful or anxious dogs, we always recommend finding a fully certified behaviourist is often one of the best approaches.
-Always check to see that the behaviourist in question is registered and certified, for example with the ASAB Certified Clinical Animal Behaviourists (CCABs) – this guarantees that your expert really is an expert, and is up-to-date with the latest information and techniques.
+When it comes to helping fearful or anxious dogs, working with a fully certified behaviourist is often one of the best approaches.
+Always check to see that the behaviourist in question is registered and certified, for example with the ASAB Certified Clinical Animal Behaviourists (CCABs) – this guarantees that your expert really is an expert and is up to date with the latest information and techniques.

-Out-of-date advice can actually do a lot more harm than good to your dog’s behaviour and welfare.
-That's why it’s really important to be careful and do your homework when you’re seeking behavioural advice.
+Out-of-date advice may be counterproductive, and could have a negative effect on your dog’s behaviour and wellbeing.
+That's why it’s important to be careful, and to do your homework when you’re seeking behavioural advice.